indigo-astronomy/indigo/indigo_drivers/dome_dragonfly/README.md

 Dragonfly controllers.

 No hot plug support.
-One Dome and one GPIO are present at startup.
+One Dome and one Relay Control GPIO devices are present at startup.

 ## Supported platforms